Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ecs-outside-of-games.md

 There are several high-quality ECS implementations, but [specs][specs] crate is widely accepted as one of the best ECS libraries in Rust.

+For me an ECS is an architectural pattern for data-heavy applications which enforces a clear distinction between behaviour and data, and embodies the *Composition over Inheritance* way of doing things.

 ## Inheritance isn't Always the Best Tool for the Job

 The inspiration for trying the ECS architecture outside of games comes from